clij/clij-docs/README.md

 Ext.CLIJ_addWeightedPixelwise(Image summand1, Image summand2, Image destination, Number factor1, Number factor2);
 ```

+Keep this example program, you might need it later again if you want to search for help on ClearCLIJ methods.
+It also tells you which parameters the methods need in order to run.

-Note: The first line of this macro contains the specific name for a GPU.
+Note: The first line of this macro may contain the specific name for a GPU.
+You can - but you don't have to - specify one.
+If none is specified, the system will take the first one found.
 If you don't have the named GPU in your computer, another one will be chosen.
 You don't have to enter the full name, you can also just specify a part of the name.
-In order to run on any `HD` named GPU, change the program.
-With this, it will run on more different computers:
+In order to run on any `HD` named GPU, change the macro like this:

 ```java
 run("CLIJ Macro Extensions", "cl_device=HD");
 Ext.CLIJ_help("add");
 ```

-Keep this example program, you might need it later again if you want to search for help on ClearCLIJ methods.
-It also tells you which parameters the methods need in order to run.

 ## Transferring images between ImageJ and the GPU
 In order to allow images to be processed by the GPU, you need to transfer them into the memory of the GPU.